Shiloh Keo: Denver Broncos

 On December 9, 2015, Keo was signed by the Denver Broncos after tweeting former coach Wade Phillips, to "keep him in mind if another roster opening came around."
 In the regular season's final game on January 3 against the San Diego Chargers, Keo intercepted a tipped ball off Philip Rivers which ultimately led to the game-winning touchdown drive.

 In the AFC Championship Game against the New England Patriots on January 24, 2016, Keo recovered the Patriots' onside kick attempt with twelve seconds left in the game, preserving a 20–18 win.
 It sent the Broncos to Super Bowl 50 on February 7, where they won 24–10 over the NFC champion Carolina Panthers.

 Keo signed a one-year contract with the Broncos on April 18, 2016, but was released on September 17.
 He was re-signed on September 20, and released on October 25.

 New Orleans Saints

 Three weeks later, Keo was signed by the New Orleans Saints on November 9, where he completed the 2016 season.
 He signed a one-year contract extension on March 8, 2017, but was released on May 15.

-College of Idaho
+Coaching career

-Since 2018, Keo has been an assistant coach (defensive backs) at the College of Idaho for the Yotes.
+From 2018 to 2019, Keo was the defensive backs coach at the College of Idaho.

+In 2020, Keo was an analyst for the University of Alabama.